Five Platforms for Sharing Your Services with the World!

 “One unique strength of eBooks is that they’re downloadable.
 Instead of feeling like yet another blog post or video, a downloadable eBook feels far more like a real object of value.
 This means you can use eBooks as lead generation tools, offering your users the chance to opt-in with their contact information in exchange for your information.
 Writing an eBook also gives you the ability to showcase your authority on a subject in a greater level of depth than a blog post allows.”

 So far we’ve talked about written content, but what about audio?
-If you enjoy communicating verbally, podcasts might be the platform for you.
+If you enjoy communicating verbally, podcasts might be the content platform for you.
 One of the benefits of podcasting is that people can multitask while they’re listening to a show.
 They can subscribe to a podcast and access it on their device online or download for offline listening while they’re exercising, driving, dusting the living room, or any number of activities.

 Because of the nature of this medium and users’ habits, Heidi Cohen offers some great recommendations in her article, “Audio Content: How To Reach Your Busy Audience.”
 She says we need to make our information attractive for people to listen to and that we should “think like a talk radio show host.”